Samatarx/Personal-Portfolio/README.md

 ## About The Project

 I created a my portfolio to demonstrate my ability to create stunning sites and to also showcase my previous work.
-Before starting the site I created a simple wireframe so that I could have something to work towards.
+Before starting the site I created a simple wireframe so that I could put my designing skills to the test.

 I learnt how to use several new animation libraries to bring my vision to life.
-Implemented a Netlify form for the first time, was able to make the site accessible and responsive to all screen sizes.
+Furthermore, I implemented a Netlify form for the first time, was able to make the site accessible and responsive to all screen sizes.

 ### Built With